 The caller tells the victim he has won a lottery, prize, or free vacation.

-Reporting calls can seem pointless yet it is important.
-Reports can cut down on activity and help other victims.
+Reporting scam calls can seem pointless, but it is important.
+Reports can cut down on calls and help other victims.

 Internet-based scams, including government, dating and tech support scams, should be reported online at the FBI’s Internet Crime Complaint Center.
-Supply as much information as possible.
+Give as much information as possible.

-Consumer-related fraud should be reported online via the Federal Trade Commission’s Complaint Assistant.
+Consumer-related fraud should be reported to the FTC via the Federal Trade Commission’s Complaint Assistant.
 Consumer-related fraud includes a prize, vacation, lottery and sweepstakes scams, utility company scams, credit card scams, tech support scams, calls from debt collectors, fake charities, and telemarketers that violate the National Do Not Call Registry.